 Cold weather and cars aren’t necessarily sworn enemies, but they’re never going to be best friends.
 In the Cleveland area, where the temperatures start dipping in the fall and hit freezing by November, winter can be especially hard on vehicles.

 On top of such things as snow, ice and slush, winter in Ohio brings below-freezing temperatures.
-For drivers, that sometimes means waking up to a car that won’t start on a cold winter morning.
+For drivers, that sometimes means waking up to a car that won’t start, or takes a while to start, on a cold winter morning.
 Knowing what causes this problem and learning how to prepare your car for winter can help you avoid such an unwelcome surprise.

 Why Your Car Won’t Start When It’s Cold

 Cars that start when it's warm but don’t start when it's cold could have a number of different problems.
 Oftentimes drivers assume it’s a dead battery — and in many cases, they're right.
 However, that's not the only reason your car won't start when it's cold, so let's look at four common culprits that can keep your engine from turning over: